interledger/paymentpointers.org/src/content/docs/how-it-works.md

     if (u instanceof URL) {
       if (u.protocol !== "https:") {
         throw new Error(
-          'Payment Pointers can only point to URLs with a protocol of "https"' );
+          'Payment pointers can only point to URLs with a protocol of "https"' );
       }
       if (u.port) {
         throw new Error(
-          "Payment Pointers cannot point to URLs with a custom port" );
+          "Payment pointers cannot point to URLs with a custom port" );
       }
       if (u.username || u.password) {
         throw new Error(
-          "Payment Pointers cannot point to URLs containing `userinfo`" );
+          "Payment pointers cannot point to URLs containing `userinfo`" );
       }
       if (u.search) {
         throw new Error(
-          "Payment Pointers cannot point to URLs with query parameters" );
+          "Payment pointers cannot point to URLs with query parameters" );
       }
       if (u.hash) {
-        throw new Error("Payment Pointers cannot point to URLs with a fragment");
+        throw new Error("Payment pointers cannot point to URLs with a fragment");
       }
       const path = u.pathname.endsWith("/")
         ? u.pathname.slice(0, -1)
         : u.pathname;
       if (path === "") {
         throw new Error(
-          "Payment Pointers cannot point to URLs with an empty path" );
+          "Payment pointers cannot point to URLs with an empty path" );
       }
       return "$" + u.hostname + (path === "/.well-known/pay" ? "" : path);